 The following procedure explains how to create images for flat compute nodes that include MIC device software.

-Procedure 3-13 To create software images for flat compute nodes with MIC devices mkdir -p /tftpboot/intel/mpss_repository_directory
+Procedure 3-15 To create software images for flat compute nodes with MIC devices

 1. On the admin node, use the mkdir(1) command, in the following format, to create a directory for the RPM repository: